thriveweb/passion-family-dental/content/services/emergency-patients.md

   Fast and effective emergency dental care for broken teeth, accident related injuries or a nagging toothache.
 shortDescription: >-
-  Passion Family Dental North Lakes take pride in being available for any patient in pain to be seen on the day of calling, so that prolonged discomfort can be avoided.
+  Passion Family Dental North Lakes provides compassionate care for any patient in pain so that prolonged discomfort can be avoided.
 Please call us on (07) 3465 1199 immediately so that we can arrange an appointment to see you as soon as possible.
 serviceBlocks: []
 meta:
   description: >-